ryansheehy0/Null_Programming_Language/README.md

 Anything that isn't in this doc behaves the same as C.

 To Do:
-    - name() vs name(void)
-    - typeof and _Generic
     - Garbage collection
-    - Unions
     - File paths
         - Header files and #include
-    - Pointers to functions need address
-        - Initializing function pointers
-    - Passing 2d arrays to functions.
-How to do.
-    - printf and scanf
-        - Maybe use another function called print and input like python.

 ## Formatting
 - Indentation instead of {}s